DaniSchober/LabLiquidVision/volume_estimation/README.md

 - `--no_GPU`: Disables GPU usage for prediction.
 - `--image_path`: Path to the image for prediction (default: "example/image.png").
 - `--folder_path`: Path to the folder containing the converted LabLiquidVolume dataset (default: "data/processed/").
-- `--use_vessel_volume`: If that is selected, the training, testing, and predictions are done using the volume of the vessel as an additional input.
+- `--use_vessel_volume`: If that is selected, the training, testing, and predictions are done using the volume of the vessel (in mL) as an additional input.
 - `--vessel_volume`: Volume of the vessel as input for the prediction when `--use_vessel_volume` is used (default: 0).
 - `--num_epochs`: Number of epochs to train for (default: 200).
 - `--model_path`: Path to the model for dataset conversion (default: "../segmentation_and_depth/models/segmentation_and_depth.torch").